Theran1/KyberEngine/README.md

 # Additional Features & Notes
 ## Assignment 0.1
- - You can drag and drop FBX's in the Window and they will load correctly.
+ - You can drag and drop FBX's and Textures in the Window and they will load correctly.
+ - When dragging an FBX, any previous FBX Model will be deleted.